nuejs/nue/packages/templates/nuejs.docs/docs/faq.md

 # FAQ

-## How is Nue different?
+## What is special about Nue?
-Nue is a web framework built around a site-wide inheritance model.
+Nue is the fastest way to build websites.
 It gives you:

 **Multi-site development** - Nue is optimized for multi-site HMR and mass builds.
 You work on twenty sites as easily as you work on one site.

 **Global design systems** - One design system to serve all your sites.
 New sites are 90% done before you write a line of code.

-**AI-native content workflow** - AI generates content, your design system handles presentation.
+**AI-friendly workflows** - AI generates content, your design system handles presentation.
 The focus shifts to content, strategy, and story.

 ## How do I benefit as a developer?